XueliangHan/xuelianghan.github.com/hacks/use-goagent-and-gae-to-setup-a-free-and-open-internet-access.markdown

-#Use GoAgent & GAE to get a Free & Open Internet
+#Use GoAgent and GAE to get a Free & Open Internet

 ##Introduction
 * Internet should be and will be a __Free__, __Open__,  and __Equality__ space.